slatedocs/slate/source/index.md

 error.
 This will tell you if the error has been processed, or if it has been rejected for reasons including invalid JSON and rate limiting.

+If the request body size exceeds **64KB**, the API will reject the notice and return a `413 Request Entity Too Large` status.

 # Projects v4

 ## List projects v4